whu8-stat660/course-questions-wiki/week-03/README.md

 - Question (whu8-stat660):Is 'by' statement necessary when using sort function?
 - Answer (whu8-stat660): Yes.
 - Question (jduan10-stat660): How to remove the Obs column?
+- Question (llopez37-stat660) what other format options are there?